The types of Operating Systems in the LINUX family

-Linux has gained extreme popularity as one of the best operating systems available apart from Apple's Mac and Microsoft's Windows operating systems.
-Linux is developed by a group of developers and has been designed to be left as permanently free of charges of any sort.
+Linux has gained extreme popularity as one of the best operating systems available, along with Apple's Mac and Microsoft's Windows operating systems.
+Linux was developed by a group of programmers that wanted their creation to be free of charges of any sort – making it one of the most popular OS used today.
 There are several different kinds of Linux operating systems that are being used by people throughout the world.

-· Red Hat Linux: This operating system from the Linux family has been assembled by the Red Hat company and that is the reason why it is so called.
-It was one of the most popular Linux operating systems till the time its usage was discontinued in the year 2004.
-This operating system had introduced a graphical installer known as Anaconda with a view to increase the ease in terms of using it for the novices.
-This formula was then adopted by some other Linux operating systems too.
-Red Hat Linux is known as the first operating system from the Linux family that made use of the RPM package manager as the packaging format and with the passage of time, it came up as the starting point for various other operating systems like Yellow Dog Linux and Mandriva Linux.
+Red Hat Linux: This operating system from the Linux family was created by, and named after the Red Hat company.
+It was one of the most popular Linux operating systems until its discontinuation in 2004.
+The operating system had been the first to introduce the graphical installer known as Anaconda that had an interface which allowed even new users easy access and use.
+This formula was later adopted by other Linux operating systems.
+Red Hat Linux is also the first operating system from the Linux family that utilized the RPM package manager as the packaging format; later on this became the starting point for various other operating systems like Yellow Dog Linux and Mandriva Linux.

-· Fedora: Fedora’s standard operations and its desktop are quite similar to that experienced in Kubuntu and Ubuntu.
-This is basically used for the older computers because of the limited system requirements.
-It can be found in any possible color but colors such as brown, black, grey, red, and tan are the most popular ones.
+Fedora: Fedora’s standard operations, as well as its desktop are a similar experience to Kubuntu and Ubuntu.
+This OS is commonly used for older computers because of their limited system requirements.
+It can be found in almost all colours, such as brown, black, grey, red, and tan

-· Ubuntu: It is the most popular and largely used operating system from this family.
-It targets bringing Linux to the casual computers users and is being compared with Microsoft’s Windows OS due to its captivating features.
-As per the estimates, 30% of the Linux users basically use Ubuntu as their operating system.
+Ubuntu: Ubuntu is the most popular and widely used operating system from the Linux family.
+Its goal is to bring Linux to the more casual computers users, and it is said to rival Microsoft’s Windows OS due to its captivating features.
+It is estimated that 30% of the Linux users use Ubuntu as their operating system.

-· Kubuntu: This one is pretty similar to Ubuntu in terms of operation.
-The basic difference is the fact that Kubuntu makes use of a much different file system than the ones used by Ubuntu.
-This performs the same function as Ubuntu and is again easily accessible to the casual computer users.
+Kubuntu: This OS is similar to Ubuntu in terms of operation.
+A major difference is the fact that Kubuntu uses a different file system than Ubuntu.
+However, this performs the same function as Ubuntu; and similarly, it is easily accessible to the casual computer users.

-· Debian: It is a much more complicated version of the Linux operating system.
-The other OS such as Kubuntu and Ubuntu are actually based on this operating system in spite of the fact that it is not that accessible to the casual computer users.
-It holds the ability of operating as standard desktop operating system along with the ability of the operating systems that are used for running the computer servers.
+Debian: Debian is a more complicated version of the Linux operating system.
+The other operating systems such as Kubuntu and Ubuntu are actually based on this operating system, except for the fact that it is not readily accessible to the casual computer users.
+It holds the same capabilities of a standard desktop operating system, along with the abilities of the operating systems that are used for running computer servers.